top of page

 Samantha Auerbach, PhD, WHNP-BC

-Sam (she/hers) is a sexual and reproductive health Nurse Practitioner with clinical experience in contraceptive and abortion care.
+Sam (she/her) is a sexual and reproductive health Nurse Practitioner with clinical experience in contraceptive and abortion care.
 She is currently the ACTIONS postdoctoral fellow at the University of California, San Francisco, where her research focuses on upholding reproductive autonomy by supporting abortion and contraceptive decision-making in the context of increasingly restricted avenues to care, and working to increase the availability of nurses in abortion care.
 She is committed to championing reproductive justice in our community, and aims to highlight the various ways in which this movement intersects with other movements for justice, including racial justice, environmental justice, immigration justice, and more.

 Rev. Sally Fritsche